thomasvt/Box2DNet/README.md

 NOT included:

 * the timer functions (b2CreateTimer, ..): use .NET timers :)
-* b2DynamicTree_X: hard to support these in the codegen tool.
-But most games won't need these functions.
+* b2DynamicTree_X: too little value for too much effort to support this in my codegen tool.
+This is the spatial tree used internally by Box2D.
+I think Erin exposed it for public use because people may want to use it for other purposes (?).
+But you don't need this for normal Box2D use.

 # Dealing with IntPtr